 RMC Experiential Learning Objectives

 Internships are an educational partnership between Rocky Mountain College, the business community, and our students.
 It is a unique academic program that combines classroom learning with practical work experience.
-The intern is supervised on-site by a designated member of the company/organization, and is supervised academically by a faculty member in their field of study.
-The Career Services office on campus assists in coordination and communication before, during and after the internship.
+The intern is supervised on-site by a designated member of the company/organization and is supervised academically by a faculty member in their field of study.
+The Career Services Office assists in coordination and communication before, during, and after the internship.